Binding Financial Agreements

-When an agreement is possible, a binding financial agreement (BFA) may be the ideal solution to achieving financial separation now and protecting your interests in the future.
+When an agreement is possible, a binding financial agreement (BFA) may be the ideal solution to achieving a separation now and protecting your interests in the future.

 Making a BFA requires a lot of thought.
 You need it to accommodate your needs, both now and later on.
 If we could predict the future, this would be easy.
-But without magical powers, your next best choice is an affordable and experienced family lawyer, highly skilled in negotiating and drafting BFAs.
+But without magical powers, your next best choice is an affordable and experienced family lawyer, highly skilled in negotiating and drafting binding financial agreements..

 You’ve come to the right place.

 Our solicitors specialise in preparing and advising on BFAs.

 Additionally, our law firm has been rated Top Three Best Family Lawyers in Sydney for four consecutive years now.

 Rated top 3 best Family Lawyers in Sydney for 2017, 2018, 2019 and 2020.

 A binding financial agreement is a type of contract.
 You and your partner can make a BFA at any stage of your relationship:

 • Before getting married (often, this is known as a prenuptial agreement, or a prenup)

 • During your de facto relationship